MohammadHosseinKv/Tetris-w-Digital-Logic/README.md

 - A block collides with a fixed block in the top three rows and cannot move out of the area.
 - The timer reaches 99 seconds.

+> [!NOTE]
+>
-<b>This document explains the overall project, the idea behind its implementation, and the functionality of each section.</b>
+> This document explains the overall project, the idea behind its implementation, and the functionality of each section.
+>

 ![project interface pic](resources/project_interface.png)